Feature request #100

 2. Perhaps a branch can be added in the identify-results window called "Derived Attributes", and all the calculated attributes added under that.

-#4 Updated by Brendan Morley - about 14 years ago
+#4 Updated by Brendan Morley - over 17 years ago

 - Resolution set to fixed